 Now I have a beautiful piece of furniture that no one would ever guess is laminate!

-It makes such a nice addition to Morgan’s room.
+It works so well in Morgan’s room.
 Secretary desks are such a perfect addition to any kid’s room because they don’t take up much space but are essentially a bookshelf, desk and small dresser in one!